alexholcombe/attentional-blink/README.md

 Attentional Blink implemented with psychopy
 ============================
 Licensing: MIT license, like CC-BY for code which means do whatever you want with it, with an attribution to the author.
-If you want permission to use it without attribution, contact me.

 Jan 2012 started implementing attentional blink task.
 Started git repository on 5 November 2014 with non-git AB_addNoise_QUEST2.py